What is the SEER Rating?

 Where can I get parts for my Carrier equipment?

-As a Carrier dealer, Pivotal Home Solutions is the best resource for the correct, current parts for your system, as well as availability and competitive pricing.
+As a Carrier dealer, Oncourse Home Solutions is the best resource for the correct, current parts for your system, as well as availability and competitive pricing.

 Which Carrier equipment will best fit my home?